 With one of the most comprehensive beer menus in town, Babar Beer is both crafty, artisanal (like its beers) and soulful.
 Hidden away in an alley in Macau side, it is the perfect spot to take friends for a quiet catch up session.
 Enjoy one–or several beers–and choose wisely: it might be difficult, since there is such a wide array, with more than 20 different beers and ciders on the menu.
 Boasting rock and pop hits all night long, it is also a great place to sing your heart out, away from known faces.

-They also have a comprehensive food menu, including pizza, teriyaki chicken skewers, nachos, garlic bread, pan fried calamari and much more.
-The layout is nice and cosy with plenty of seats, so take your friends or a date out to Mugs Bar.
+They also have a comprehensive food menu, including pizza, teriyaki chicken skewers, nachos, garlic bread, pan-fried calamari and much more.
+The layout is nice and cozy with plenty of seats, so take your friends or a date out to Mugs Bar.
 If you’re lucky, you can catch a live music session too!
-Check this place’s Facebook page for more info.
+Check this place’s Facebook page for more information.

 Opening hours: Daily, 12:00pm–3:00am

 Mugs 12 Praça de Lobo de Ávila, Macau, +853 2897 3022, www.facebook.com/mugstalk